A missing team type in Team Topologies?

 I've worked with high-performing organizations that thoughtfully crafted teams that are capable of working across the whole business/customer domain — as broad as it gets.

-Such teams had to do a lot of cross-team leaning to stay relevant and keep adding real value.
+Such teams had to do a lot of cross-team learning — what we now call multi-learning — to stay relevant and keep adding real value.
 Such teams avoided locking themselves into a predefined narrow scope of work to show local efficiency that is easy to measure and brag about.

 I saw such teams in highly-adaptive organizations such as PandaDoc, Poster POS, Y Soft and other places.

 Such teams differ from other team types as they aim at being able to work on any feature end-to-end; across the whole customer/business domain.
-That’s going up the vertical axis of Org Topologies™ 🗺️ 🚀.
+That's going up the vertical axis of Org Topologies.
 Not just improving the flow of known value; but exploring the unknown.

-If I were to choose a new name for that team type I would thinking between those lines:
+If I were to choose a new name for that team type I would think along these lines:

 • whole product focus team